mwan9ilwa/mwan9ilwa/README.md

 # Hi there 👋

-I'm a Software Engineer based in Lusaka.
+Software Engineer based in Lusaka.
 I build elegant, high-performance user interfaces with a focus on user experience and clean code.
 <br>
 Outside of work, I enjoy exploring the latest tech trends, capturing moments through photography, and unwinding with my Xbox.